Exploring the Adversarial Robustness of Face Forgery Detection with Decision-based Black-box Attacks: Experiments

 \subsection{JPEG Defense}

-JPEG~\cite{jpeg} is a lossy image compression method designed to preferentially preserve details important to the human visual system, and therefore has become a mainstream adversarial defense method.
-To further evaluate the robustness of our method, we evaluate JPEG defenses in the form of adaptive attacks~\cite{jpeg}.
-As shown in Table~\ref{tab:jpeg}, since JPEG~\cite{jpeg} removes high-frequency features, our FDA adds noise at both high and low frequencies, thus marginally reducing attack efficiency but keeping 100\% ASR because high-frequency noise is still effective.
+JPEG~\cite{jpeg} is a lossy image compression method designed to preferentially preserve details important to the human visual system.
+The human eye is more sensitive to low-frequency components and less sensitive to high-frequency details.
+JPEG compression takes advantage of this visual characteristic and can significantly reduce the file size while maintaining the visual quality of the image by removing or reducing the amount of images of high-frequency components.
+Therefore, it has become a mainstream adversarial defense method to eliminate noises.
+To further evaluate the robustness of our attack, we evaluate JPEG defenses~\cite{jpeg} under different compression rates.
+As shown in Table~\ref{tab:jpeg}, a stronger compression rate reduces the detection accuracy of the image.
+Since JPEG~\cite{jpeg} removes high-frequency features, our FDA adds noise at both high and low frequencies, thus keeping state-of-the-art attack performance because low-frequency noise is still effective.
+In addition, the attack performance of SignFlip and RayS is degraded because they do not consider the frequency noise, which shows their shortcomings in robustness evaluation.